 The next event was at Rossfeld in Germany and a day before the competition, on a training (June 8, 1968), Scarfiotti flew off the track and into the trees.
-He is thrown off the car and is airborn for a long time before hitting the ground.
-His life cannot be saved.
-Ludovico Scarfiotii (at the age of 34) becomes the first Porsche factory driver to die at duty.
-Stommelen is not participating in the next days competition, Mitter wins it.
+He was thrown off the car and was airborn for a long time before hitting the ground.
+His life couldn't be saved.
+Ludovico Scarfiotii (at the age of 34) became the first Porsche factory driver to die at duty.
+Stommelen did not participate in the next days competition.
+Mitter won.

 It is unclear how many 910 Bergspyders were made, probably five.
 One of the cars with original early 1967 "heavy" body, with front lid vent, no side vent and single rear spoiler belongs to the Porsche Museum and it is known that 910/8 Bergspyder with chassis number 910-032 was later converted to a 910/6 Targa.